 Average salary is £25,860

-In my experience, the role of a web designer differs depending on whether they’re employed in an organisation, or self-employed/freelance.
-Generally a web designer wouldn’t be involved in the requirement analysis or system design stage of a project, but if the web designer is self-employed, then it is likely that they perform a limited amount of requirement analysis in order to find out what their customer wants.
-The main roles I see undertaken by a web designer are;
+In my experience, the role of a web designer differs depending on whether the individual is employed or self-employed.
+Generally, a web designer would not be involved in the requirement analysis or system design stage of a project, but if the web designer is self-employed, it is likely that they perform a limited amount of requirement analysis to find out what their customer wants.
+The leading roles I see undertaken by a web designer are;

 - Graphic design